BowenFu/matchit.cpp/README.md

 ## Contact

-If you have questions regarding the library, I would like to invite you to [open an issue at GitHub](https://github.com/bowenfu/matchit.cpp/issues/new/choose).
+If you have any questions or ideas regarding the library, I would like to invite you to [open an issue at GitHub](https://github.com/bowenfu/matchit.cpp/issues/new/choose).

+Discussions / issues / PRs are welcome.

 ## Related Work